Select Department

 When ready, press Render to create a file containing the isolated vocals.
 Lastly, export the file and drop it into your DAW for further editing.

-RX7 is an impressive & expensive tool, that will work.
+RX7 is an impressive & expensive tool that can work well.
 If you are thinking this option might work for you, there is a monthly rent-to-own option available through Splice.

-Traktor bringing the stems game out has had a lot of people looking at how to remove vocals from songs and Audionamix came up with an answer.
+Traktor’s recent improvements in the stems game has had a lot of people looking at how to remove vocals from songs.
+Audionamix has come up with an answer.

-The recent release of Xtrax Stems 2 is a strong contender in the list.
+The release of Xtrax Stems 2 a few years ago has made it now a strong contender in the list.

-This is a huge update from the first version with results that are far more impressive and at $99, far more affordable then Melodyne and RX7.
+This is a huge update from the first version with results that are far more impressive and at $99, far more affordable than Melodyne and RX7.
 Here is an example video…

-The next option is as scary as it is exciting and uses AI technology similar to XTrax.
+The next option is as scary as it is exciting and it’s all about using an AI technology similar to XTrax.

-Phonicmind is an AI that you are able to run our tracks through for $5 each, cheaper in a bundle… With free samples.
+Phonicmind is an AI that you are able to run your tracks through for $5 each.
+There are free bundles but even without it, Phonicmind can be cheaper in a bundle than some other options.

-We can proudly say, that our artificial intelligence understands music.
-We are not sure if it can feel it, but it clearly understands it and basically knows what to eliminate and what to leave.
+In other words, artificial intelligence understands music.
 No other vocal remover can compare to it in terms of separation quality.
-We are also continuously pushing it’s capabilities up to the new levels on daily basis.
-So it’s just getting better and better over time.”
+We are also continuously pushing its capabilities to new levels on a daily basis i.e., machine learning.
+So, it’s just getting better and better over time and AI vocal remover technology continues to improve.

 Related Products